-Amateur Night - Super Top Dog at Apollo Theater
+Amateur Night - Show off at Apollo Theater

 This event has already taken place.
 Click here for the latest events.